 Self-Compassion for Caregivers 6-week Course.

-Sondra Gudmundson and Jon Walker will be offering this course starting on A DAY, A MONTH at X time Eastern Time.
+Sondra Gudmundson and Jon Walker will be offering this course starting on Thursday, May 4 at noon Eastern Time.
 Each session lasts an hour, and we'll stay for an additional 15 minutes to discuss questions.
 If you know you want to register, you can do so at this link, or use the button below.
 For more info about the course, read on.

 You can jump to more info on the teachers here.